codewright-io/tagcat/developer.md

 ### Bug Reporting

-Please file a bug report including environment and clear steps to reproduce.
+Please file a bug report as a github issue, including environment and clear steps to reproduce.

 ### Pull Requests